**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

 The five channel ParkZone Radian Pro is a nicely upgraded version of the original three channel Radian electric powered rc glider and is aimed at intermediate and experienced glider pilots rather than the complete beginner, for which the original Radian is of course perfectly suited.

-The big difference with the Radian Pro over its simpler cousin is the number of channels and the wing-based features; with a 5+ channel transmitter with mixing functions you can adjust the airfoil of the wing in terms of reflex and camber, and enable crow braking.
+The big difference with the Radian Pro over its simpler cousin is the number of channels and the wing-based features; with a 5+ channel transmitter with mixing functions you can adjust the airfoil of the wing in terms of reflex and camber, and also enable crow braking.

 By giving both flaps and ailerons a slightly upward (negative) angle you are creating a reflexed airfoil, this increases the speed of the glider through the air but marginally reduces lift - good for, say, faster slope soaring.
 By giving flaps and ailerons a downward (positive) angle you are increasing the camber and this will result in slightly more lift, but also a bit more drag - good for thermalling, for example.